ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {{Section 15.6.5 of HTTP}}, respectively), which is then encapsulated in the same way as a successful response.

-An Oblivious Gateway Resource which fails to decapsute as described in {{request}}
+An Oblivious Gateway Resource which fails to decapsulate as described in {{request}}
 because the Encapsulated Request key ID is invalid SHOULD send a 401 status code.
 Any other error that occurs prior to decapsulation SHOULD yield a response with a 400 status code.
 These errors are not encapsulated in the same way as